SimonDegraeve/meteor-af/README.md

 Launch **meteor-af** in your meteor project directory.
 ```
-  meteor-af deploy MyApp        # MyApp is your AppFog application
+  meteor-af deploy MyApp        # where 'MyApp' is your AppFog application
+  meteor-af -mrt deploy MyAPP        # if you want to use meteorite instead of meteor
 ```

 ## AF command line tool